How to Create a Bootable Installer for macOS

 8. Click past the license agreement until you reach the page asking you which disk you want to install the OS on.
 It’s set on your internal hard drive by default—click on Show All Disks and choose your macOS USB drive instead

-9. Click Continue and wait for installation to be complete
+9. Click Continue and wait for the installation to be complete

 Another way to create a bootable installer for macOS is to use Terminal.
 Make sure that you have the installation files on your Mac before trying this step out.